iracooke/pachyseris_wgs/hpc/mitobim/README.md

 Finally the genome was annotated using [MITOS](http://mitos.bioinf.uni-leipzig.de/index.py)

-The mitochondrial genome sequence is available as XXX on genbank
+The mitochondrial genome sequence is available as [nucleotide sequence in fasta format](PSPEMitobim1Circularized.fasta) or in [GenBank format](PSPEMitoCircularized.gb) which includes annotations.

 ![PSPE Mitogenome](pspe_mito.png)